-Alan Low immediately digs up the Crimonmogate Estate at night
+Alan Low immediately digs up the Crimonmogate Estate at night digger ...

-Janice Docherty: digger Immediately, they hired a well, Alan Low hired a wee Brian Docherty: Like an earth digger , which you can hire from a place
+Janice Docherty: Immediately, they hired a ... well, Alan Low hired a wee

 Brian Docherty: Like an ... earth digger, which you can hire from a place ... that you can put into a trailer ...